rails/rails/guides/source/caching_with_rails.md

 -------------

 This is an introduction to three types of caching techniques: page, action and fragment caching.
-Rails provides by default fragment caching.
-In order to use page and action caching, you will need to add `actionpack-page_caching` and `actionpack-action_caching` to your Gemfile.
+By default Rails provides fragment caching.
+In order to use page and action caching you will need to add `actionpack-page_caching` and `actionpack-action_caching` to your Gemfile.

-To start playing with caching you'll want to ensure that `config.action_controller.perform_caching` is set to `true` if you're running in development mode.
-This flag is normally set in the corresponding `config/environments/*.rb` and caching is disabled by default for development and test, and enabled for production.
+By default, caching is only enabled in your production environment.
+To play around with caching locally you'll want to enable caching in your local environment by setting `config.action_controller.perform_caching` to `true` in the relevant `config/environments/*.rb` file:

 ```ruby
 config.action_controller.perform_caching = true